An electrically heated pavement system to combat winter challenges

 Main lessons

 Lessons learnedThe electrically heated pavement system is being developed by Rowan University.
 The system uses electricity to warm the pavement and melt snow and ice.
 Tests have shown that the system requires less energy to warm the surface of the roadway.
 Researchers aim to make this system a viable and durable solution for maintenance in winter conditions.
-The next phase of research will be conducted at an Arctic test center operated by the U.S. Army Corps of Engineers .The system could contribute to safer and more efficient travel in winter.The tests were carried out during the winters of 2021 and 2022.Two types of heated road strips were tested: one with a conductive asphalt binder and the other with a mixture of conductive asphalt containing graphite and carbon fibers.
+The next phase of research will be conducted at an Arctic test center operated by the U.S. Army Corps of Engineers .The system might contribute to safer and more efficient travel in winter.The tests were carried out during the winters of 2021 and 2022.Two types of heated road strips were tested: one with a conductive asphalt binder and the other with a mixture of conductive asphalt containing graphite and carbon fibers.
 The heated pavement strips were installed on steel electrodes, spaced six or twelve inches apart.
-Successful application of the system could help the Army and other Department of Defense agencies to build secure horizontal infrastructure.
+Successful application of the system might help the Army and other Department of Defense agencies to build secure horizontal infrastructure.

 References